UncleTeslim/Zindi-Africa-Loan-Default-Prediction/README.md

 ## File Descriptions:
-train.py: Trains the logistic regression model and saves it to logistic_regression_model.pkl.
+train.py: Trains the logistic regression model and saves it to model.pkl.

 test.py: Tests the trained model on a dataset with targets.